adelplanque/autotools-extension-example/README.md

 Build process will start with a configure step.

-You can see the link command used by `distutil`:
+You can see the link command used by `distutils`:

     x86_64-linux-gnu-g++ -pthread -shared -Wl,-O1 -Wl,-Bsymbolic-functions
         -Wl,-Bsymbolic-functions -Wl,-z,relro -Wl,-Bsymbolic-functions